onedata/onedata-documentation/docs/user-guide/views.md

 In order to create a view, it is necessary to provide a mapping function in JavaScript.
 It is used to map the data stored in a document to the value which should be indexed.
 Mapping is performed using `emit()` function.
 Each call to `emit()` results in a new row of data in the view result.
-More info on mapping functions can be found [here](https://docs.couchbase.com/server/5.5/views/views-writing-map.html).
+More information on mapping functions can be found [here](https://docs.couchbase.com/server/5.5/views/views-writing-map.html).

 In the *views* API, the mapping function submitted by the user is wrapped inside additional Javascript code, in order to comply with Couchbase API.

 The mapping function must accept 4 arguments:
-* `id` – ID of the file (string)
+* `id` — ID of the file (string)
-* `type` – type of the document that is being mapped by the function, one of:
+* `type` — type of the document that is being mapped by the function, one of:
    * `"file_meta"`
    * `"times"`
    * `"custom_metadata"`
    * `"file_popularity"`
-* `meta` – values stored in the document being mapped (formats are described [further on](#indexable-metadata-models))
+* `meta` — values stored in the document being mapped (formats are described [further on](#indexable-metadata-models))
-* `ctx` – additional information that might be helpful during indexing:
+* `ctx` — additional information that might be helpful during indexing:
    * `providerId`
    * `spaceId`